mdreier/hlo-api-client/README.md

 This package is a JavaScript/TypeScript client for the Hero Lab Online API.
 It contains a fully typed interface for all methods exposed by the API and is ready for use with Node.js.

+The API client supports all read methods for characters and campaigns.
+It does currently not support subscriptions, this is planned for a future version.

 This software is not affiliated with Lone Wolf Development in any way.
 "Hero Lab" and "Hero Lab Online" are trademarked by LoneWolf Development

 ## API Documentation